Meet the Board

 Andrew is a Fellow of the Chartered Institute of Personnel & Development (FCIPD); he’s experienced senior HR practitioner with a background in private, public sector and not-for-profit organisations.
 Andrew’s knowledge and experience makes him our natural Board Champion for Taff’s people and culture, and a mentor to newly appointed Board Members.
 You can connect with Andrew on LinkedIn.

 Andrew believes that putting people first leads to better businesses; his personal mission is to “Make work more human”.
 Andrew founded and leads The Spark Company, an independent consultancy firm based in Cardiff.

 Andrew has led significant change projects, restructures, mergers and acquisitions, culture change and other transformational programmes.
 Andrew is fanatical about lifelong learning and can often be found reading a book, journal or the latest workplace research.

-Andrew spends his free time walking Mylo (soppy Labrador) and Lola (demanding Beagle) through the woods and trails of Porthkerry Park or along the beaches of Barry Island.
-Andrew enjoys sport and fitness; he enjoys he’s rumoured to be a distinctly average loosehead prop and is definitely a fair-weather cyclist.
+Andrew spends his free time walking Brody (energetic Labrador) through the woods and trails of Porthkerry Park or along the beaches of Barry Island.
+Andrew enjoys sport and fitness; he’s rumoured to be a distinctly average loosehead prop and is definitely a fair-weather cyclist.
 Lastly and perhaps most importantly, Andrew is a foodie; enough said!

-He is also a Fellow of the London Institute of Banking & Finance having completed a MSc in Banking, Finance and Management in 2019.
+He is a Chartered Fellow of the London Institute of Banking & Finance having completed a MSc in Banking, Finance and Management in 2019.